Murderous May: Spike in homicides following Covid-19 lockdown

 Earlier this week a man was fatally stabbed at a Northcote boarding house.
 Another resident has been charged with murder, and faces a second count of injuring another man.

-And the most high-profile recent murder was the man found dead in an Auckland street after a shooting in the suburb of St Johns.
+And the most high-profile recent death was the man found dead in an Auckland street after a shooting in the suburb of St Johns.

 It is understood that incident is gang and drug related.
 No arrest has been made.